living will and trust living will and trust

 Dealing with Medical Emergencies through a Living Will

 A medical emergency presents one of the most common instances where a living will comes into play.
 Suppose an individual becomes incapacitated and unable to express their healthcare preferences.
-In this scenario, a living will provides instructions, ensures adherence to personal wishes, and eliminates uncertainty for medical professionals and family members.
+In this scenario, a living will provide instructions, ensure adherence to personal wishes, and eliminate uncertainty for medical professionals and family members.

 For example, an individual might be in a coma due to a severe car accident, unable to voice their decision on life-sustaining treatment.
-If that person prepared a living will beforehand, it’d guide the healthcare team.
+If that person prepared a living will beforehand, it would guide the healthcare team.
 It might instruct, for instance, not to use artificial life support if the patient’s condition is irreversible.
-Such instructions save family members from having to make distressing decisions and assure that the person’s desires are honored.
+Such instructions save family members from having to make distressing decisions and ensure that the person’s desires are honored.

 Trusts in the Event of Death